The Conditional Cauchy-Schwarz Divergence with Applications to Time-Series Data and Sequential Decision Making: Numerical Simulations on Synthetic Data

 If we look deeper, the conditional von Neumann divergence on covariance matrix $C$ has nearly zero power to distinguish set (a) from set (b), in which there is only a mean shift.
 This is because the covariance matrix only encodes the 2nd moment information such that it is insufficient to distinguish two conditional distributions if the distributional shift comes from 1st or higher-order moments.
-This also indicates that the conditional von Neumann divergence has no guarantee on the ``faithfulness", which is a big limitation.
+This also indicates that the conditional von Neumann divergence, when used with the sample covariance matrix, does not guarantee ``faithfulness", which is a big limitation.
 On the other hand, it is surprising to find that the conditional MMD fails to identify the distinctions in these tests.
 Note that, this result does not mean that the conditional MMD is incapable of quantifying the conditional discrepancy.
 It simply suggests that a non-parametric permutation test is not a reliable way to characterize the tail probability of the extremal value of conditional MMD statistics.
 Hence, a more computationally efficient way is required such that one can determine the optimal detection threshold.
 However, to the best of our knowledge, this is still an open problem.